 - USCG approved, Type III PFD

 The pockets on the front can be safe storage for your phone or other essentials.
 At the same time, the lash tabs can be used for tethered items.
+The pocket makes for a good fishing life vest since you can store a sleeve of lures and other gear.

 The only thing that I didn’t like about this product is its sizing.
 The sizes tend to run big, so you may need to buy a smaller size.